 Making a difference

 Contamination is classed as any material out with those accepted in the blue bins.
-This can include: plastic film; polythene; crisp packets; carrier bags; black bags; foil; food; clothes, shoes and other textiles; biscuit or food wrappers; cleaning cloths or wipes; face masks, gloves; nappies; animal bedding or waste; photographs; gas canisters; scrap metal; hard plastic toys, car parts or garden furniture; greasy pizza boxes and other recyclates covered in food; glass and polystyrene.
+This can include: plastic film; polythene; crisp packets; tissues, kitchen roll and paper towels; carrier bags; black bags; foil, foil trays or food pouches; food; clothes, shoes and other textiles; biscuit or food wrappers; cleaning cloths or wipes; face masks and gloves; nappies; animal bedding or waste; photographs; gas canisters; scrap metal; electrical items; hard plastic toys, car parts or furniture; greasy pizza boxes and other recyclates covered in food; glass and polystyrene.